Hiswe/hiswe.github.io/source/_drafts/vuejs-parceljs.md

 - More “webby” syntax
 - Single file components out off the box
+  - support ≠ languages out of the box (scss, typescript…)
+  - support scoped styles out of the box
 - Possibility to declare global variables inside the Vue instance:
     No more wrapping in `connect` or `router` HoC in order to access those